 BizTalk Mapping – Basic Concepts of Building BizTalk Map

-• Simple Drag-and-Drop: dragging links from the source schema windows directly to the target schema windows or dragging links to and from functoids that have been inserted into mapper grid.
+• Simple Drag-and-Drop: dragging links from the source schema windows directly to the target schema windows or dragging links to and from functoids that have been inserted into the mapper grid.

 schema simple Drag and Drop